Nursing in the United Kingdom: Registered nurses

+After qualification, professional development areas such as cannulation, intravenous drug therapy, and male catheterisation is common.
 To become specialist nurses (such as nurse consultants, nurse practitioners, etc.) or nurse educators, some nurses undertake further training above bachelor's degree level.
 Master's degrees exist in various healthcare related topics, and some nurses choose to study for PhDs or other higher academic awards.
 District nurses and health visitors are also considered specialist nurses, and to become such they must undertake specialist training (often in the form of a top-up degree (see above) or post graduate diploma).